MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/multiple-aad-tenants-in-alz-handling-c-r.md

 - Consider the impact to auditing and regulatory compliance checks across multiple Azure AD Tenants before choosing an approach
 - Consider the increase in licensing costs when multiple Azure AD Tenants are used
   - Licenses for products like Azure AD Premium P1/P2 or Microsoft 365 services don't span across Azure AD Tenants
-- A single Enterprise Agreement Enrollment can support and provide Subscriptions to multiple Azure AD Tenants by setting the Auth level on the enrolment to Work and School Account Cross Tenant, see: [Azure EA portal administration](/azure/cost-management-billing/manage/ea-portal-administration#add-an-account-from-another-azure-ad-tenant)
+- A single Enterprise Agreement Enrollment can support and provide Subscriptions to multiple Azure AD Tenants by setting the Auth level on the enrollment to Work and School Account Cross Tenant, see: [Azure EA portal administration](/azure/cost-management-billing/manage/ea-portal-administration#add-an-account-from-another-azure-ad-tenant)
 - A single Microsoft Customer Agreement can support and provide Subscriptions to multiple Azure AD Tenants, see: [Manage tenants in your Microsoft Customer Agreement billing account](/azure/cost-management-billing/microsoft-customer-agreement/manage-tenants)
 - Consider the limitations that might be introduced and brought to the forefront for application teams and developers when opting for an Azure AD Multi-Tenant architecture relating to limitations for Azure AD Integration for Azure products and services, such as Azure Virtual Desktop, Azure Files, Azure SQL etc.
   - See [Azure Products & Services AAD Integration section](#azure-products--services-aad-integration) detailing this topic further.